 2. Embrace Simplicity in Your Operation

 If you operate a small business, you have enough on your plate.
 You should not have to be a network expert or IT Support in addition to everything else.
 Switches can provide the functionality you need without further complicating your daily operation.

 Switches are surprisingly intuitive.
 They come with an accessible web dashboard and plug and play options.
-They work with your existing wireless data and video solutions.
+They work with your existing wireless Network data and video solutions.
 Many smaller businesses have limited technical support staff.
 Switches allow novices to accomplish more complex tasks.
 Switches also reduce stress for your workers so they can focus on their jobs and not network issues.

 3. Gain Security for Your Enterprise

 Finally, you should invest in a switch to give your network security a boost.
-Small businesses are incredibly vulnerable to security issues.
+Small businesses are incredibly vulnerable to IT security issues.
 These businesses often use the same online functions as larger companies but without as many protections.
 Small companies simply do not have the budget or personnel to execute advanced security tasks.

 Fortunately, with the right network switch, network security is built-in.
 Most switches come equipped with end-to-end security options to prevent malware, avoid phishing and more.